 • Choose a clear font with large inner space (i.e. the space inside the loops of letters such as 'o', 'd', ‘p').
 Good examples are Arial, Verdana, Georgia or Helvetica.

-All entries will be displayed at the AAPT Conference in Inverness on 19th September 2015.
-They will be judged by speakers at the Conference and the winning presentation will be displayed on the AAPT website.
+• All entries will be displayed at the AAPT Conference in Eastbourne on 24th September 2016.
+They will be judged at the Conference and the winning presentation will be displayed on the AAPT website.